benlambm/benlambm/README.md

 - Designed and implemented company Employee Portal
 - Designed and developed AR/VR-focused website

-### Information Technology Remote Support Specialist, Liberty University 🌐 (Sept 2020-Feb 2021)
+### Information Technology Remote Support Specialist 🌐 (Sept 2020-Feb 2021)
 - Conducted cloud administration of identity and access management systems (Azure)
 - Proficient in Microsoft 365 apps and Windows troubleshooting

 ## Education 📚
-Currently studying at Virginia Tech as a Masters of Information Technology student (online program ranked #3 in nation by US News for 2022 and 2023 🙌).
-Prior to that, he received his PhD in Sociology from the University of Colorado, Bachelor of Science in Information Technology: Application and Database Development from Liberty University, and a Database and Program Developer Certificate from Virginia Western Community College. 😊
+Currently completing my Masters of Information Technology at Virginia Tech (online program ranked #3 in nation by US News for 2022 and 2023 🙌).
+Prior to that: PhD in Sociology from the University of Colorado, Bachelor of Science in Information Technology: Application and Database Development from Liberty University, and a Database and Program Developer Certificate from Virginia Western Community College. 😊

 ### Courses Taken (For the Curious)
 - CS5704 Software Engineering 🛠️
 - CS5044 Object-Oriented Programming in Java ☕
 - CS5744 Software Design and Quality 👨‍💻
 - ACIS5504 Database Systems and Concepts 📊
+- ACIS5523 Advanced Database Management Systems
+- ECE5594 Data Engineering
 - CS5244 Web Application Development 🕸️
 - ECE5484 Fundamentals of Computer Systems 💻
 - ECE5480 Cybersecurity and the IoT 🔒